SkolaRapp/TicTacToe/docs/devManual.md

 This TicTacToe project is an assigment for T-303-HUGB class in Reykjavik University Autumn 2017.

 ## Development Manual
-What a developer needs to work on the project
+What a developer needs to work on the project.

 ### Getting started